kasim110/Python_notes/Python.md

 -----

 ### Disadvantages of Recursion
-1.Sometimes the logic behind recursion is hard to follow through.
+1. Sometimes the logic behind recursion is hard to follow through.
-2.Recursive calls are expensive (inefficient) as they take up a lot of memory and time.
+2. Recursive calls are expensive (inefficient) as they take up a lot of memory and time.
-3.Recursive functions are hard to debug.
+3. Recursive functions are hard to debug.

 ##  Anonymous/Lambda Function